rooz2121/QikeChatbot/README.md

 ## Personality Features

-The ZA chatbot comes with a built-in personality system that:
+The Quike chatbot comes with a built-in personality system that:

 - Responds to identity questions like "What is your name?" or "Who are you?"
 - Correctly identifies itself as a creation of the BlackCarbon Team